shuckster/eslint-plugin-big-number-rules/README.md

 ## Contributing

 To support my efforts with this project, consider checking out the accountancy company I work for: [Crunch](https://www.crunch.co.uk/).

-If you'd rather not change your entire accounting solution for the sake of an eslint plugin, but it nevertheless saved you a little pain, please consider [buying me a coffee](https://www.buymeacoffee.com/shuckster). ☕️

 # License